-Paper 2: Investigating large businesses Paper code 4BS1/02 Content summary This paper will draw on topics taken from the whole of the subject content.
-The question scenarios are based on a large business - more than 250 employees.
-50% of the total International GCSE each worth 20 marks
+Paper 2: Investigating larg e businesses Paper code 4BS1/02 Content summary This paper will draw on topics t whole of the subject content.
+T scenarios are based on a large more than 250 employees. aken from the he question 50% of the total International GCSE each worth 20 marks